jdeschamps/EMU-guide/programmingguide.md

 #### Code example

 Note that the [guide](guide) folder contains examples implementations of the different classes.
-The [tutorial](tutorial) folder is a detailed walk-through of a plugin implementation using a drag and drop software, while the [examples](examples) folder consist of three example plugins.
+The [tutorial](tutorial) folder is a detailed walk-through of a plugin implementation using a drag and drop software, while the [examples](examples) folder consist of four example plugins.
+In particular, you can find in the examples the plugins used in the BMC publication: SimpleUI in the figures and BMC-example for the code snippets.

 The [Javadoc](https://jdeschamps.github.io/EMU/) is available in the [EMU repository]( https://github.com/jdeschamps/EMU ).